Set-Theoretic Geology: The mantle

 (3$\implies$1) This implication was proved in the remarks before the statement of question \ref{Question.SBAequivalentToSetManyGrounds}. \end{proof}

 \begin{theorem} Every model $V$ of \ZFC\ has a class forcing extension $V[G]$ in which the grounds are downward set-directed, but there is no bedrock. \end{theorem}

-\begin{proof} This is the essence of \cite[Theorem 24]{Reitz2006:Dissertation}, where Reitz showed that every model has a class forcing extension having no bedrock.
-Beginning with any model $V$, we first move to a class forcing extension $\Vbar$ exhibiting the continuum coding axiom (\CCA), which asserts that every set of ordinals is coded into the \GCH\ pattern of the continuum function, by iteratively coding sets into this pattern.
-Then, in $\Vbar$, let $\P$ be the Easton support class product of forcing adding a Cohen subset to every regular cardinal $\lambda$ for which $2^\ltlambda=\lambda$, and suppose that $\Vbar[G]$ is the corresponding class forcing extension.
+\begin{proof} This is the essence of~\cite[Theorem 24]{Reitz2006:Dissertation}, where Reitz showed that every model has a class forcing extension having no bedrock.
+Beginning with any model $V$, we first move to a class forcing extension $\Vbar$ exhibiting the continuum coding axiom (\CCA), which asserts that every set of ordinals is coded into the \GCH\ pattern of the continuum function $\kappa \mapsto 2^\kappa$, by iteratively coding sets into this pattern.
+Then, in $\Vbar$, let $\P$ be the Easton-support class product of forcing adding a Cohen subset to every regular cardinal $\lambda$ for which $2^\ltlambda=\lambda$, and suppose that $\Vbar[G]$ is the corresponding class forcing extension.
 This forcing preserves all cardinals, cofinalities and the \GCH\ pattern over $\Vbar$.
 Consequently, the sets of $\Vbar$ remain coded unboundedly often into the \GCH\ pattern of $\Vbar[G]$.
-If $W$ is any ground of $\Vbar[G]$, therefore, it follows as well that the sets of $\Vbar$ are coded into the \GCH\ pattern of $W$, and so $\Vbar\of W$.
-Furthermore, if $\P^\alpha$ is the tail portion of the forcing, at coordinates at and above $\alpha$, then it follows that all initial segments of any coordinate of $G^\alpha=G\restrict\P^\alpha$, construed as a set of ordinals, are in $\Vbar$ and hence in $W$.
-If $\alpha$ is above the size of the forcing between $W$ and $\Vbar[G]$, then it follows by the chain condition of the forcing over $W$ that $G^\alpha$ is amenable to $W$, for otherwise there would be a large antichain.
-Thus, the ground model $W$ is intermediate in the interval $\Vbar[G^\alpha]\of W\of\Vbar[G]$.
-Since $\Vbar[G]$ arises by set forcing over $\Vbar[G^\alpha]$ with the initial factor $\P_\alpha$, at coordinates below $\alpha$, we have a strictly descending sequence of grounds $\Vbar[G^\alpha]$, of order type $\ORD$, that are dense below the grounds of $\Vbar[G]$.
+Suppose that $W$ is a ground of $\Vbar[G]$.
+Since $W$ and $\Vbar[G]$ have the same eventual \GCH\ pattern, it follows that the sets of $\Vbar$ are also all coded into the \GCH\ pattern of $W$, and so $\Vbar\of W$.
+At each coordinate $\lambda$ at which we have performed forcing, we may consider the generic filter added on that coordinate as a subset $G(\lambda)\of\lambda$.
+In this way, we may view the (union of) the entire filter $G$ as a subset of the ordinal plane $G=\prod_\lambda G(\lambda)\of\Ord\times\Ord$.
+Let $\beta$ be a regular cardinal larger than the size of the forcing from $W$ to $\Vbar[G]$, so that $W\of\Vbar[G]$ satisfies the $\beta$-approximation property by lemma~\ref{Lemma.ClosurePointForcing}.
+Since $G(\beta)$ is a subset of $\beta$, with all initial segments in $\Vbar$ and hence in $W$, it follows immediately by the approximation property that $G(\beta)\in W$.
+A similar argument works with many coordinates at once.
+Namely, if $\beta<\xi$, let $G^{\beta,\xi}$ be the part of the generic filter added at coordinates between $\beta$ and $\xi$, so that we may view $G^{\beta,\xi}\of(\beta,\xi)\times\xi$.
+The corresponding forcing $\P^{\beta,\xi}$ is $\leqbeta$-closed in $\Vbar$.
+Suppose that $A\of(\beta,\xi)\times\Ord$ is a piece of the domain with $A\in W$ and of size less than $\beta$ in $W$.
+Since $A$ is also in $\Vbar[G]$, it follows by the closure of the forcing at coordinate $\beta$ and beyond that $A\in \Vbar[G_\beta]$, the extension with forcing only at coordinates strictly before $\beta$.
+Since that forcing has size at most $\beta$, it follows that $A$ is covered by a set $B\fo A$ with $B\in \Vbar$ and of size at most $\beta$ in $\Vbar$.
+In this case, since the forcing $\P^{\beta,\xi}$ is $\leqbeta$-closed in $\Vbar$, it follows that $G^{\beta,\xi}\intersect B\in\Vbar$ and consequently also $G^{\beta,\xi}\intersect B\in W$.
+By intersecting with $A$, we see that $G^{\beta,\xi}\intersect A\in W$ as well, and so we have established that every $\delta$-approximation to $G^{\beta,\xi}$ is in $W$.
+By the $\beta$-approximation property of $W\of\Vbar[G]$, therefore, it follows that $G^{\beta,\xi}\in W$.
+By considering $\xi$ arbitrarily large, this implies $\Vbar[G^\beta]\of W$, where $G^\beta$ is the generic filter at all coordinates $\beta$ and higher, and so $W$ is an intermediate \ZFC\ model between $\Vbar[G^\beta]\of W\of\Vbar[G]$.
+Since $\Vbar[G]$ arises via set forcing over $\Vbar[G^\beta]$ by forcing with the coordinates up to and including $\beta$, we conclude that $\Vbar[G^\beta]$ is a deeper ground than $W$.
+Such grounds are therefore dense below the grounds of $\Vbar[G]$ and form a strictly descending sequence of order type $\ORD$.
 It follows that the grounds are set-directed and have no minimal member, establishing the theorem.\end{proof}